pgRouting/pgrouting/doc/spanningTree/pgr_primBFS.rst

 .. rubric:: Availability

-* Version 3.0.0
+:Version 3.7.0:

+* Standarizing output columns to |result-spantree|

+  * Added ``pred`` result columns.

+:Version 3.0.0:

   * New **Official** function

 Description
 -------------------------------------------------------------------------------

-Visits and extracts the nodes information in Breath First Search ordering of the Minimum Spanning Tree created with Prims's algorithm.
+Visits and extracts the nodes information in Breath First Search ordering of the Minimum Spanning Tree created using Prims's algorithm.

 **The main Characteristics are:**